hikchoi/cerebrarium/vault/cerebrarium.reading.deep-work.rule-1.md

 - People who achieve great results with their minds don't work in an ad-hoc fashion.
 - To make the most out of deep work, set up rituals like the important thinkers.
   - Mason Currey
-    - _There is a popular notion that artists work from inspiration--that there is some strike or bolt or bubbling up of creative mojo from who knows where... but I hope my work makes clear that wiating for inspiration to strike is a terrible, terrible plan.
+    - _There is a popular notion that artists work from inspiration--that there is some strike or bolt or bubbling up of creative mojo from who knows where... but I hope my work makes clear that waiting for inspiration to strike is a terrible, terrible plan.
 In fact, perhaps the single best piece of advice I can offer to anyone trying to do creative work is to ignore inspiration._
   - David Brooks
-    - _Great creative minds think like artists but work like accountants_
+    - _Great creative minds think like artists but work like accountants_ ^2bdoDu3q
 - Rituals minimize friction in the transition from shallow to deep work, and it allows you to stay in deep work state longer and easier.

 - Some questions to ask yourself: